AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 ### Checkbox

-You can use a checkbox field to add a checkbox to a record.
+You can use the Checkbox field type to add a single checkbox option to a record.
+You can use this field to indicate a specific attribute or status for that particular record.
+For example, you can use it as a flag for tracking completion, approval, or any other binary attribute for each record.

 1. Start creating a field as described in the section [Create fields from scratch](#create-fields-from-scratch) in this article, then select the **Checkbox** field type.

     ![](assets/checkbox-field-type.png)